b-wave/VP2_TFT-Weather-Receiver/README.md

 # VP3-Weather-Reciever
 Davis Vantage Pro Weather Station Reciever using a Moteieino with RFM69 and Color TFT Display.
-This is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCD screen

-This project was intended to be a low cost replacement for a broken Davis Vu Weather staion that the ISS still works (with a few issues) but that is another story.
-Hopefully someone can find this useful.
+This project is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCD screen intended to be a low cost replacement for a broken Davis Vu Weather staion that the ISS still works (with a few issues) ...but that is another story.
+Hopefully *someone* will find this useful.
+I ahd a fun time developing it and you can still see the saga of revisions in the source code listing.

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/20200610_172159.jpg)
 Display in action - Front view

-Because i used a low cost Motieno, i ran out of memory so this version can displays only  the data received from the Davis Vantage Vu ISS.
+Because i used a low cost Motieno, it ran out of memory so this version can displays mainly only the data received from the Davis Vantage Vu ISS.
-With some defived info like,  max and mins, rain, and cool TFT wind compass displays.
+With some derived info like,  max and mins, rain, and cool TFT wind compass displays.

 Curently, this version does not  add the internal data to make a complete TFT console replacement for display of all weather parameters.
 I had to remove